 Clean the crab.
 Scrub shell with a brush to ensure no impurities.
 Cut crab into quarters.
 Crack the shell slightly and leave aside.

 Fry 'mantao' over medium heat until golden brown and set aside.

-Then, add fermented bean paste and continue sautéing for 3 minutes.
+Add fermented bean paste and continue sautéing for 3 minutes.
 Add water to the pan and increase the heat to allow it to boil.
 Then, add sugar, tomato sauce and salt.
 Once it boils, place the carapace on top and cover with the lid.
 Cook at medium heat for 10 minutes

 Add in cornstarch mixture to thicken the gravy.
 Once gravy thickens, add beaten eggs to gravy and cook for 3 minutes.

 Dish it out and garnish with scallions and chilies.